 Time of Games

 Game times will be between 5:30pm and 9:00pm.
 We will try our best to consider age when setting game times.
 Game times may rotate from week to week depending on the number of teams in each division, conflicts, and the availability of courts.
-Sundays will only be used for overflow for grades 5, 6, 7, and 8.
+Sundays will be used for overflow for all grades.
 The only dates guaranteed to be excluded from your schedule are the dates provided on the Conflict Form at the time of registration or emails to [email protected] before the final deadline.

 All league games will be played at Okun Fieldhouse – 20200 Johnson Drive Shawnee, KS 66218